 I’m not sure how the tradition of chili and cinnamon rolls got started.
 Everyone here in my neck of the woods (NE Kansas) thinks it’s a crime if you eat chili and without a side of cinnamon roll.
 Totally not kidding, either.

-Things to Love About this Recipe:
+What to Love About this Recipe

 - This is a tried-and-true recipe (many times over!) that your family will ask for again and again.